Skip to main content

 openclaw models auth order clear --provider anthropic

-Use --agent <id> to target a specific agent; omit it for the default agent.
-Per-session override (in a running chat session):
+Use --agent <id> to target a specific agent.
+Per-session override in a running chat:

 Automated auth monitoring